Sample-Based Krylov Quantum Diagonalization for the Schwinger Model on Trapped-Ion and Superconducting Quantum Processors: Methods

 We employ a sample-based variant of the Krylov Quantum Diagonalization (KQD) algorithm~\cite{Parrish:2019ruc, Motta:2019yya, Evangelista:2019ztq, deJong:2020oid, Cohn:2021pls, Seki:2021oxk, Baker:2021uul, Baker:2021ylc, Klymko:2021xoq, Jamet:2022ppb, Lee:2023xzf, Kirby:2022ncy, Shen:2022lmk, Tkachenko:2022vwn, Epperly:2021ugt, Kirby:2024roq}, referred to as Sample-Based Krylov Quantum Diagonalization (SKQD) \cite{Yu:2025czp}.
 In the original KQD framework, the central idea is to construct a Krylov subspace $\mathcal{K}$ and then diagonalize the Hamiltonian $H$ within that subspace.
 The Krylov subspace can be generated in various ways, such as the \textit{power Krylov space} (commonly used in classical numerical methods and also in quantum algorithms, see, e.g.,~\citet{Anderson:2024kfj}) or the \textit{unitary Krylov space} (particularly suited for simulating quantum time evolution, see, e.g.,~\citet{Yoshioka:2024lle}).

 SKQD follows the same underlying idea as KQD but constructs the Krylov subspace in a different manner.
-Instead of generating basis vectors through repeated applications of time-evolution operators, SKQD samples a set of bitstrings $\{\ket{b}\}$ from time-evolved quantum states and defines the Krylov space as $\mathcal{K} = \mathrm{span}\big(\{\ket{b}\}\big)$.
+Instead of generating basis vectors through repeated applications of time-evolution operators, SKQD samples a set of bitstrings from time-evolved quantum states.
+These bitstrings are identified with computational basis states $\{\ket{b}\}$, which span the Krylov space as $\mathcal{K} = \mathrm{span}\big(\{\ket{b}\}\big)$.
 In this way, the sampled basis approximates the \textit{unitary Krylov space} discussed above.
 The Hamiltonian $H$ is then diagonalized within this subspace.

 The SKQD protocol proceeds as follows~\cite{Yu:2025czp}: